Updated: Feb 22

 Do not feel overwhelmed by the task at hand.

 We are often reluctant to be meticulous because it means uncovering all the different areas of improvement, which can seem very daunting.
 Yes, massive changes won't happen overnight, but if you break down the tasks and give each equal attention, you'll definitely see major improvements.

 Does it matter if you miss a workout, if you miss a meditation, if you don't follow through on a promise at work or in your personal life?

 Even if it happens rarely?

 See, the thing about setting an intention and not following through is that you allow negativity, doubt and disappointment to creep in.
-Missing one workout, leads to missing two.
+Missing one workout leads to missing two.
 Saying something to someone and not doing it, will most likely mean you repeat this with someone else.
 All of a sudden, you find yourself becoming complacent.
 Be hard on yourself with the things that really matter.
 Don't be hard on yourself by setting goals which are unrealistic or by doing things which set you up for failure.
 Our tendency - to excuse ourselves and to justify the things we do and the things we don't - negatively impacts our flow and sends out a message to the Universe that we're not in it.
 That we're not fully committed.
-We become passively ambitious, passively determined, passively interested.
+We become passively ambitious, passively determined, and passively interested.
 That's not a message you want to be sending out.

 Your thoughts, words and actions are a direct reflection of who you are becoming.